tobias-walle/ai.nvim/README.md

 - [Parrot.nvim](https://github.com/frankroeder/parrot.nvim) - Awesome plugin and pretty similar as it also focuses on providing code editing tools for Neovim.
 The goal of ai.nvim is to bring the ideas to the next level.
 - [llm.nvim](https://github.com/huggingface/llm.nvim) - LLM autocompletion similar to GitHub Copilot.
 But the architecture with a custom LSP seems overly complicated.
 I also had some issues last time I tried it.
 - [cmp.ai](https://github.com/tzachar/cmp-ai) - Another solution for LLM autocompletion which is integrated into cmp.
 This worked pretty well, but again I missed some configuration options.
+- [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - Mix of Copilot and Zen.ai.
+Provides chat interface and inline commands with integrations to the various contexts (like the buffer, other buffers, lsp).
+  It looks awesome and I am not sure if my plugin will reach the same amount of polish.

 Goals of ai.nvim: